algorandfoundation/algokit-cli/docs/features/compile.md

   -h, --help          Show this message and exit.

 Commands:
-  py      Compile Algorand Python contract(s) using the PuyaPy compiler. python  Compile Algorand Python contract(s) using the PuyaPy compiler.
+  py         Compile Algorand Python contract(s) using the PuyaPy compiler. python     Compile Algorand Python contract(s) using the PuyaPy compiler. ts         Compile Algorand TypeScript contract(s) using the PuyaTs compiler. typescript Compile Algorand TypeScript contract(s) using the PuyaTs compiler.
 ```

 ### Compile Python